LipSurf/plugins/chrome-extension/README.md

 *Technique for cd'ing dirs?
 Working on projects?

 Release to fam:
-*Commands need to be loaded when browser refreshes

 * Fix isSuccess rendering
 * Don't use synonyms on subreddit names
 * Make full screen black out background